Trent Murphy

-Trenton Allen Murphy (born December 22, 1990) is a former American football defensive end.
-He played college football at Stanford, and was drafted by the Washington Redskins in the second round of the 2014 NFL Draft.
+Trenton Allen Murphy (born December 22, 1990) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Stanford Cardinal, and was selected by the Washington Redskins in the second round of the 2014 NFL draft.
+He also played for the Buffalo Bills.

-High school career
+Early life

 Murphy graduated in 2009 from Brophy College Preparatory He was a letterman in track.
-In Murphy’s junior season, he helped back Brophy Prep to an Arizona 5A1 Division championship in 2007.
+In Murphy's junior season, he helped back Brophy Prep to an Arizona 5A1 Division championship in 2007.
 As a senior, he served as team captain, leading Brophy to a runner-up 5A1 Division finish for the 2008 season.

 In track & field, Murphy was one of the state's top performers in the discus, winning the Arizona State Championship in 2009 (top-throw of 58.70 meters).
 He also competed in the shot put.

 College career

-Freshman and sophomore years (2009–2010)
+Freshman and sophomore years

-Murphy did not see field action in his freshman year (2009) and was sidelined due to injury two games into his sophomore year (2010).
+Murphy did not see field action in his freshman year in 2009 and was sidelined due to an injury two games into his sophomore year in 2010.
 During the two games he played in his sophomore year, Murphy logged one sack and two solo tackles against Sacramento State.

-Junior year (2011)
+Junior year

 In 2011, Murphy bounced back from his 2010 injury to record stellar numbers, logging 40 tackles, 6.5 sacks and 10 tackles for loss.
 In his first game against San Jose State, Murphy recorded 5 tackles.
 Murphy registered a career-high with 10 tackles, 9 solo, including 2 tackles for loss of yards against the Oregon Ducks.
 In the January 2, 2012 Fiesta Bowl against 13th-ranked Oklahoma State, Murphy sacked Brandon Weeden for a 9-yard loss.
 In sum over the 2011 season Murphy logged 6.5 sacks for -43 yards, 10 tackles for loss for -50 yards, 25 solo tackles and 15 assists.